Vancouver International Airport: Pier A

-Pier A consists of 6 gates: A6 through A10 and A12.
-These gates are used by WestJet Encore.
+Pier A consists of six gates: A6 through A10 and A12.
+These gates are ground loading ramps used by WestJet Encore.

 Pier B

-Pier B consists of 14 gates: gates B13 through B23 and B26 through B28.
-Gates B14 to B17 allow international arrivals.
-Gate B23 is a ground loading ramp accessing stands 23A, 23B, and 23C.
-Pier B is the hub for domestic flights for WestJet, and additionally serves domestic flights by Air North, Air Transat, Flair Airlines, Lynx Air and Sunwing Airlines.
+Pier B consists of 15 gates: gates B13 through B27.
+Gates B14 to B17 can receive international and US arrivals.
+Gate B23 to B25 are ground loading ramps.
+Pier B is the hub for domestic flights for WestJet, and additionally serves domestic flights by Air North, Air Transat, Flair Airlines and Porter Airlines.

 Pier C

 Pier C consists of 24 gates: C29 through C52.
 This is the hub for Air Canada and Air Canada Express domestic flights.
-C50, C51 and C52 are swing gates and can be used for international arrivals and departures (designated as D50 to D52).
-Gates C48 and C49 can also receive international/US arrivals.
+Gates C48 to C52 are swing gates, which can be used for international departures (designated as D48 to D52) as well as international and US arrivals.

-International Concourse
+International & U.S. Concourse

-The International Concourse was designed by Vancouver-based Architectura, now Stantec, with Kansas City-based HNTB Corporation (1994–96).
-YVR is one of eight Canadian airports with United States border preclearance facilities, which are situated in the International Terminal.
-All international concourse gates can accept flights arriving from international and US origins; passengers are directed onto overhead walkways which lead to the Canada Border Services Agency screening area.
+The International concourse was designed by Vancouver-based Architectura, now Stantec, with Kansas City–based HNTB Corporation (1994–1996).
+It was expanded to the west between 2017 and 2021 to allow for more gates and more remote stand operations.
+YVR is one of eight Canadian airports with United States border preclearance facilities, which are situated in this section of the terminal.
+All international concourse gates can accept flights arriving from international and U.S. origins; passengers are directed onto overhead walkways which lead to the Canada Border Services Agency screening area.

-Pier D
+Pier D (International Pier)

-Pier D consists of 29 gates and is used by all international-bound and select US-bound flights from Vancouver.
-There are 29 gates: D50 to D78.
-D56, D57, D59, D60, D61, D63, and D65 are bus gates for remote stands.
-All gates can handle wide-body aircraft; seven gates are fitted with 2 jet bridges, six of these gates can handle the Airbus A380.
-British Airways operates the A380 seasonally to Vancouver; however, the airline plans to permanently cease A380 from YVR effective September 26, 2022.
-The pier has been expanded to the west to allow for more gates and more remote stand operations.
-D50 to D52 are swing gates that can be used by domestic flights (designated C50 to C52).
-D71 through D75 are swing gates which may be partitioned off to allow for a higher number of United States border preclearance flights (designated E73 through E75) and are used as contingency gates for international flights.
+Pier D consists of 31 gates: D48 to D78, of which 7 (D56, D57, D59, D60, D61, D63, and D65) are bus gates for remote stands.
+All international-bound flights, excluding those to the United States, depart from D gates.
+All gates can handle wide-body aircraft; 11 gates are fitted with 2 jet bridges, and four of these gates can handle the Airbus A380, a service of which was seasonally operated to Vancouver by British Airways until September 26, 2022.
+Gates D48 to D52 are swing gates which can be used for domestic departures (designated C48 to C52), and gates D71 through D78 are swing gates which can be used for United States border preclearance flights (designated E71 through E78).

 A SkyTeam airport lounge operated by Global Lounge Network is located near gate D53 and the Air Canada Maple Leaf Lounge is at Gate D52.

-Pier E
+Pier E (U.S. Pier)

+Preclearance was added to the airport in the 1970s.

-Pier E is the US border preclearance area and consists of 20 gates: E73 to E88 and E90 to E96.
-Gates E73 to E78 can accommodate smaller wide-body aircraft and are swing gates which used to be used for international departures (as gates D75 to D78).
-Gate E85 is a bus gate for remote stands.
+Pier E is the US border preclearance area and consists of 25 gates: E71 to E88 and E90 to E96.
+Gates E71 to E78 are swing gates which can be used switched to international departures (as gates D71 to D78) as needed.
+Gate E84 is a bus gate for remote stands.
+Gates E90 through E96 are located in a smaller satellite building connected via a ground-level walkway.
 Gate E95 accesses ground-loading stands 95A and 95B.

-The majority of US-bound flights operate from Pier E; the only exceptions are flights from the international origin and flights that depart after 8:30 p.m. (mainly seasonal eastbound red-eye flights).
+Flights from an international origin continuing on to the US after a stopover in Vancouver (none of which currently operate) do not use the preclearance facility and must use D gates.